We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 Elephants are one thing that most people think about when they think of Thailand, and Chiang Mai is one of the most popular place for those elephant experiences.
 Similar to the cooking class situation, you will find hundreds of companies to experience elephants with.
 It's daunting, especially when you think about the ethics behind some of these companies who are there to exploit these gentle giants.
 We do not want to endorse these.

 Instead, we suggest you do your research about which elephant sanctuary to choose!
-Volunteers have found certain companies that are promoting elephant rescue, sanctuary and rehabilitation, where you can volunteer your time to feeding and bathing these cuties.
+Volunteers have found certain companies that are promoting elephant rescue, sanctuary and rehabilitation and have their recommendations.

 You're near the jungle, after all so you might as well go zip lining.
 Groups in the past have recommended Flying Squirrel; they have a gold package which includes 30 platforms for about $80 which included a tee shirt.
 Pick up and drop off, and lunch is included.
 It's an all-day adventure.